insidegui/srdzsh/README.md

 The `zsh/zftp` module is not included because it depends on the obsolete `<arpa/telnet.h>` header, which is absent from the iPhoneOS SDK.
 Modern `zsh/net/tcp` and `zsh/net/socket` support is included.

+## SRD-specific patches

+- `0001-srd-static-modules.patch` statically links modules that upstream zsh normally builds as loadable bundles.
+This keeps support for curses, regular expressions, PTYs, sockets, TCP, filesystem operations, profiling, and the other patched modules available when unsigned dynamic modules cannot be loaded from a cryptex.
+- `0002-cryptex-resource-paths.patch` prefixes zsh's compiled global startup-file paths with `CRYPTEX_MOUNT_PATH`.
+This lets `zshenv`, `zprofile`, `zshrc`, `zlogin`, and `zlogout` load from a randomized cryptex mount while leaving user startup files under `HOME` or `ZDOTDIR` unchanged.
+Loading the packaged `zshenv` also enables the cryptex `PATH`, completion, and terminfo setup described above.